 Bet On It is a project of the Salem Center for Policy at the McCombs School of Business at the University of Texas at Austin.
 Bryan Caplan is Bet On It’s editor and chief writer.
 Why is the blog called “Bet On It”?
-Read the inaugural post to see why.
+Read the inaugural post to find out.

 I’m Bryan Caplan, Professor of Economics at George Mason University, and the New York Times Bestselling author of The Myth of the Rational Voter, Selfish Reasons to Have More Kids, The Case Against Education, Open Borders, and Labor Econ Versus the World.
 I’m also a Visiting Senior Scholar at the Salem Center for Policy at the University of Texas, Affiliated Faculty at the Political Economy Research Institute at Middle Tennessee State University, Senior Research Fellow at the Mercatus Center, and Adjunct Scholar at the Cato Institute.
 I blogged for EconLog from 2005-2022.